superfeedr/documentation/publishers.md

 As opposed to HTML, feeds have a pretty **strong semantic aspect**.
 This means that it's important to respect to respect the format and schema you picked.
 There exists multiple tools to make sure your feeds are valid: [W3C's validator](https://validator.w3.org/feed/), [Flipboard's Validator](https://feedvalidator.flipboard.com/), [FeedValidator](http://feedvalidator.org/), [RSS Board's validator](http://www.rssboard.org/rss-validator/)... etc.

-Here's also a list of DOs and DONTs:
+Here's also a list of DOs and DON’Ts:

 * Use unique (immutable) identifiers for entries : `<guid>` in RSS and `<id>` in ATOM
-* Use a valide date format: [ISO8601](https://en.wikipedia.org/wiki/ISO_8601).
+* Use a valid date format: [ISO8601](https://en.wikipedia.org/wiki/ISO_8601).
 * Use the *Roman Calendar*.
 * It’s ok to have only `<summary>` instead of the full `<content>` but don’t show it as full content if it’s just a summary.